 When the tissue that normally lines the lining of a woman’s uterus, develops outside of it, it is known as endometriosis.
 This tissue behaves similarly to uterine tissue during your period, breaking down and bleeding at the conclusion of the cycle.
 But there’s nowhere for this blood to go.
 It’s possible that the surrounding areas will become irritated or bloated.
 Scar tissue and lesions are possible.
 This leads to heavy painful periods.
 Your ovaries are the most prevalent site of endometriosis.

 Uterine fibroids are benign tumours on the uterus that grows over time.
 Heavy periods, cramps, painful sex, and the need to urinate are all possible symptoms.
 Hysterectomy, embolization, and hormone therapy are all options for period pain treatment.
 Menstrual discomfort can be caused by a variety of factors.

 Adenomyosis occurs when the tissue that normally lines the uterus grows into the muscular wall of the uterus.
 An enlarged uterus and painful, heavy periods can result.
 It is very crucial to start your period pain treatment.

 Cervical stenosis occurs when the aperture of the cervix is too tiny to enable regular menstrual flow.
-Learn more about the London gynaecology clinic.
+Learn more about the private gynaecology clinic in London.

 Inflammation Of The Pelvis

 PID is mainly caused by germs that are transmitted sexually and cause inflammation and suffering.
-Learn more about the London gynaecology clinic.
+Learn more about the private gynaecology clinic in London.